 Another option is to climb the Cerro de la Cruz; at 768 metres high it offers beautiful views of the whole region.
 Map: https://goo.gl/maps/U6MDSj8zM9qQGTGx6

 There are options to practice active sports in Cuevas Bajas.
 Some business offer you activities in the area:

 If you are into active tourism, the following business offering the activities above might be of your interest:

 Its local festivities are celebrated in honour of “San Juan” on the 24th and 25th June and the traditional summer fair takes place in the middle of August.

-The gastronomy of Cuevas Bajas is the typical cuisine of the extensive region of Antequera, revolving around “la porra fría”, to which we add typical dishes like must or grape- juice pap, “las migas” and the traditional and extensive recipes of stews (pucheros y potajes).
+We recommend strolling the streets of Cuevas Bajas and trying the local gastronomy.
+The gastronomy of Cuevas Bajas is the typical cuisine of the extensive region of Antequera; try “la porra fría”, to which we add typical dishes like must or grape- juice pap, “las migas” and the traditional and extensive recipes of stews (pucheros y potajes).

 You will have to take direction Malaga and end up joining the A-7 motorway until you take the A-45 towards Cordoba, Granada, Seville.
 Continue on the A-45 past Casabermeja and do not leave it until you see a turn-off to Cuevas Bajas and Cuevas de San Marcos.
 Your destination is just a few metres away.